Capgemini/microsoft-team-labs/codelabs/alm-developer-hub.md

 Follow Microsoft's guide to downloading and installing the PowerShell tools [here](https://docs.microsoft.com/en-us/power-platform/admin/deploy-packages-using-package-deployer-windows-powershell#import-the-package-deployer-powershell-module).

-Copy the below PowerShell into a notepad and replace the four parameters denoted by `<...>`
+Copy the below PowerShell into a notepad and replace the four parameters and the package location denoted by `<...>`.

 ```
 $conn = Get-CrmConnection -InteractiveMode